 - a.
-Third traveling set (+0.5). - i.
+Third traveling set (+0.8). - i.
 Must be presented third in the sequence of travelling. - ii.
 Must be of at least the number of rotations required for the maximum level of the category. - iii.
 Must be of minimum three (3) rotations. - iv.
-Must be executed within the ten (10) seconds allowed. - v.
+Must be executed within the fifteen (15) seconds allowed. - v.
 Features from Group 2 or Group 3 can be presented during the third set of traveling.
 One of these additional features may be included in the features to get the level. - vi.
 Different feet feature from Group 1 can be executed between the second and third set. - vii.
 Change of direction required can be executed between the second and third set. - b.
 Continuous motion of the free leg (+1.0).
 Movement needs to start within the first complete revolution and finish during the last revolution. - c.
 Core of body is shifted from vertical axis laterally or torso twisted at least 45 degrees (+1.5). - d.
+Free leg in a static position.
+For this position the free foot should be higher than the hip.
+The position can be reached with the help of a hold. (+1.7) - e.
 Changing the level of the skating leg (knee) with a continuous wave motion (+2.0).
 Movement needs to start within the first complete revolution and finish during the last revolution.